Home » Recipe Index » Asian Cake Recipes (Butter, Sponge & Southeast Asian Cakes) » Steamed Lemon Cake (Soft, Moist & No Oven Recipe)

 Mini Lemon Cakes on a cooling rack next to lemon and eggs.

-Lemon Steamed Cake is a cloud-soft, sweet treat that’s very easy to make.
-No fancy techniques needed, perfect for beginners!
-Using steaming method, this cake is wonderfully moist with a bright, zesty lemon flavor.
+This steamed lemon cake is a cloud-soft, sweet treat that’s incredibly easy to make.
+No fancy techniques needed, perfect for beginners.
+Using a steaming method, this no oven cake stays wonderfully moist with a bright, zesty lemon flavor.

 Why You Will Love This Recipe

-• Light and refreshing – The steam-baking method creates a fluffy, cloud-like texture, and with the vibrant lemon flavor, it adds a bright, palate-cleansing feature.
+• Light and refreshing – The steaming method creates a delicate, cloud-like texture, while the bright lemon flavor adds a fresh, zesty finish that isn’t too heavy.

 Recipe Ingredients